Parsonage Gunstock Barn

 25 X 30 feet | 1740 | Historic Rye, New Hampshire

 This barn is among the earliest that we at Green Mountain Timber Frames have had the privilege to save.
 It was going to be demolished to make way for a modern garage.
-The barn is a gunstock frame, and it was located at the parsonage for the Church of England during the Colonial Period.
+The barn is a gunstock frame, which means that the posts flare to a wider dimension up at the eave, allowing for incredibly strong joinery.
+The barn was located at the parsonage for the Church of England during the Colonial Period.
 Because of the principle rafter and purlin design, the roof boards are applied vertically from ridge to eve.
+Even the braces in this frame are hewn and riven, which is the case only in the oldest of New England's structures.

 Details: